zjin-hust/zjin-hust.github.io/_pages/about.md

 Jin Zhao is an associate professor at [School of Computer Science and Technology](https://cs.hust.edu.cn/) in [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
 He obtained the PhD degree at September 2022 from the __Huazhong University of Science and Technology__ under the supervision of [Prof. Xiaofei Liao](http://faculty.hust.edu.cn/xfliao/zh_CN/index.htm).
 He has published about 20 research papers in top-tier conferences and journals, including ISCA, MICRO, SC, DAC, ACM TACO, IEEE TC, and IEEE TKDE.
 His research interests mainly focus on High Performance Computing, Computer Architecture, and Graph Processing.

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 Our paper "OHMiner: An Overlap-centric System for Efficient Hypergraph Pattern Mining" is accepted by EuroSys 2025!
+- *2024.07*: &nbsp;🎉🎉 Our paper "An Efficient ReRAM-based Accelerator for Asynchronous Iterative Graph Processing" is accepted by ACM TACO!
+- *2024.07*: &nbsp;🎉🎉 Our paper "RAHP: A Redundancy-aware Accelerator for High-performance Hypergraph Neural Network" is accepted by MICRO 2024!
 - *2024.02*: &nbsp;🎉🎉 Our papers "CDA-GNN: A Chain-driven Accelerator for Efficient Asynchronous Graph Neural Network" and "RTGA: A Redundancy-free Accelerator for High-Performance Temporal Graph Neural Network Inference" are accepted by DAC 2024!
 - *2024.02*: &nbsp;🎉🎉 Our paper "LSGraph: A Locality-centric High-performance Streaming Graph Engine" is accepted by EuroSys 2024!
 - *2024.01*: &nbsp;🎉🎉 Our paper "Computing Power Networking Meets Blockchain: A Reputation-enhanced Trading Framework for Decentralized IoT Cloud Services" is accepted by IoT!